kylejohnsonks/kickstarter-analysis/README.md

 Based on this, May would be the best month to launch for Louise to launch a campaign.

 - What can you conclude about the Outcomes based on Goals?
+The graph shows an inverese relationship between success and goal amount.
+The trend becomes less clear when the goal amount reaches $25,000, but it's important to point out that the number of data points drops dramatically at the same time.
+There are a total of 682 records with goals between $0 and $24999 but only 12 records with goals of $25,000 or more.
+It's not surprising to see large variation in such a small sample.

 ## *Enter Answer here*